jonathanhogg/flitter/docs/language.md

 makes use of any file built-ins – such as `read()` – then these will load files relative to the *module* file.

-Modules may import from other modules, provided that a cycle is not created.
+Modules may import from other modules, provided that a cycle is not created: if a module attempts to import a module further up the current import chain, then an error will be output to the console and all of the names for the failing import will be bound to `null`.
-As module execution has no access to any dynamic values, the result of executing a module is cached until that file changes.

 ## Parsing